adrianmuzzi/Man-Horse-Scripts/README.md

 Copies folders from Local App Data for quick backup/transfer.

 ### Template Scripts:
-Scripts that are little more than Ascii art and the building blocks of my usual formatting.
+Baby scripts that are little more than Ascii art.
 #### **Duais**
 #### **Maluckyday**